Executive Program · 2026 Cohort 1

 Program Architecture

-Phase 1 · Foundations (Weeks 1–3)
+Phase 1 · System & Framework (Weeks 1–2)

-Build the strategic system
+See the Indo-Pacific as a strategic system

-Phase 2 · Policy Realism (Weeks 4–6)
+Phase 2 · Strategic Arenas (Weeks 3–5)

-Phase 3 · Applied Synthesis (Weeks 7–8)
+Phase 3 · Decision Under Pressure (Weeks 6–8)

 Strategic judgment in the Indo-Pacific